Operations and poly-operations in Algebraic Cobordism: Main result

-Denote as $\proj$ the category with objects: $(\pp^{\infty})^{\times l}$, for $l\in\zz_{\geq 0}$, and morphisms generated by: the action of the symmetric group, partial diagonals, partial projections, partial point embeddings, and partial Segre embeddings.
-Denote as $(\smk)_{\leq d}$ be the full subcategory of $\smk$ consisting of varieties of dimension $\leq d$.
-For different varieties, the $\G(X)$-structures should interact.
+Denote as $(\smk)_{\leq d}$ the full subcategory of $\smk$ consisting of varieties of dimension $\leq d$.
+For different varieties, the $G_X$-structures should interact.
 To start with, altogether they should provide an operation on $(\smk)_{\leq d}\times\proj$.
 But, it appears, that one needs to carry along some Riemann-Roch type condition as well.